 Experience the Lily of The Desert Difference!

 You’ll realize a host of benefits when you add our juices, drink mixes, and gelly to your wellness regimen!
-You can easily find our products at major grocers and health food stores.
-Use our handy store locator to find a retailer in your area, or shop online at Amazon, Vitacost, and Swanson’s Vitamins.
+You can easily find our products at major grocers and health food stores like Sprouts, Whole Foods, Natural Grocers, and most all natural food stores in the country.
+You can also shop online at Amazon, Vitacost, and Swanson’s Vitamins.

 Are you feeling social?
 We are!
 Connect with us today on Facebook and Instagram!
 We’d love to read your feedback, answer your questions, and have you check out our health tips, recipes, and upcoming events!
 We look forward to seeing you online soon!